metapraveen/metapraveen.github.io/_posts/2018-03-24-pr-review-commit-wise-vs-whole-diff.md

 - you will see the code in final form which want to go to stable branch

 cons
-- not reading commit message may lead to difference from the author
+- not reading commit message may lead to difference (e.g. as a author I write a message explaining a workaround from breakind a corner case, as a reviewer you miss the message and find that change is bad )
-- commit messages gets ignored while doing any changes
+- For some it is hard to see the complete change in one go and relate to the codebase

 I feel commit messages acts as documentation for your future self and others.
 Reviewing commit by commit and at the end seeing the whole diff would give you more context and that should lead to faster PR reviews.

+Feel free to leave a comment about what your team follows and how effective it is.